alphagov/government-service-design-manual/users/index.md

   - live
 ---

-User needs are at the heart of all Digital by Default services, and to meet them you will need to test your services and assumptions with real users.
+User needs are at the heart of all digital by default services, and to meet them you will need to test your services and assumptions with real users.

 ## User needs

 The most important step for a team is to identify the needs of its users.
-These form the basis for development of a service, and is the first principle for building a Digital by Default service.
+These form the basis for development of a service, and is the first principle for building a digital by default service.

 [Understanding user needs](/users/understanding-user-needs.html)